IntersectMBO/lsm-tree/doc/final-report/final-report.md

 Indexes of the compact type.

-: This takes advantage of the keys being uniformly distributed.
+: This takes advantage of the keys being roughly uniformly distributed.
 It reduces the size of the in-memory indexes, leaving more memory available for the Bloom filters and the write buffer.

 Write buffer size of 20,000 elements.